yubiszn/threejs-portfolio/README.md

 **Installation**

-Install the project dependencies using npm:
+Install the project dependencies using n:

 ```bash
 npm install